siskac/discordant/README.md

+---
+title: "Discordant: Mixture Model for Determining Differentially Coexpressed Pairs"
+author: "Charlotte Siska"
+date: "`r Sys.Date()`"
+output: rmarkdown::html_document
+vignette: >
+  %\VignetteIndexEntry{Discordant}
+  %\VignetteEngine{knitr::rmarkdown}
+  %\VignetteEncoding{UTF-8}
+---

-# discordant
+# User's Guide

-##Introduction
+###Contents

+1. Introduction
+2. Preliminaries
+    + Citing Discordant
+    + Installation
+3. Quick Start
+    + Brief Introduction
+    + Required Inputs
+    + Example Run
+4. Brief Summary of Algorithm
+5. Outline of Analysis
+    + Create Correlation Vectors
+    + Run Discordant Algorithm
+    + Make Table to Summarize Results

+### 1. Introduction

 Discordant is a package for the analysis of molecular feature pairs derived from –omics data to determine if they correlate differently between phenotypic groups.
 Discordant uses a mixture model that “bins” molecular feature pairs based on their type of coexpression.
 More information on the algorithm can be found in Siska, et. al (submitted).
 Final output is summed up posterior probabilities of differential correlation bins.
 This package can be used to determine differential correlation within one –omics dataset or between two –omics datasets (provided that both –omics datasets were taken from the same samples).
 Also, the type of data can be any type of –omics, such as metabolomics, transcriptomic, proteomics, etc. as long as the data is continuous (numerical) rather than discrete (categorical, count).

 The functions in the Discordant package provide a simple pipeline for moderate R users to determine differentially correlated pairs.
 The final output is a table of molecular feature pairs and their respective posterior probabilities.
 Functions have been written to allow flexibility for users in how they interpret results, which will be discussed further.

 The Discordant method uses C code, which has been shown to compile on Linux.
 The C code is not able to compile on OSX Yosemite, however testing has not expanded to other operating systems.

-##Loading Discordant into R
+### 2. Preliminaries

+**Citing Discordant**

+Discordant is originally derived from the Concordant algorithm written by Lai, et. al. When citing Discordant, please also include Lai, et. al in references.

+Lai, Y., Adam, B. -l., Podolsky, R., and She, J.-X. (2007).
+A mixture model approach to the tests of concordance and discordance between two large-scale experiments with two-sample groups.
+Bioinformatics 23, 1243–1250.

+Siska C., Bowler R.P and Kechris K. (2015).
+The Discordant Method: A Novel Approach to Differential Correlation.
+Bioinformatics.
+Submitted with Major Revisions.

+**Installation**

 Open directory that contains files discordant.R and discordant.C.
-First compile C code for R. Open a terminal window and run the following line.
+First compile C code for R. Open a terminal window and run the following line

 ```
 R CMD SHLIB discordant.c